shyamvalsan/HugoBlog/content/contact/_index.md

 title = "Contact"

 +++
-Thanks for wanting to get in touch with me!
 You can reach out to me through any of the following communication channels.
 I am usually prompt with my replies.

 E-mail: [shyam.valsan@gmail.com](mailto:shyam.valsan@gmail.com)